The Master’s program at the O’Donnell Institute is designed as a rigorous, immersive experience for the most motivated students.

 The Graduate School application website will request the following documents:

 - Transcripts: Applicants are required to submit a copy of an official transcript from each institution from which they have obtained a degree.
 Applicants who are admitted to the program will be required to submit official transcripts to the Office of Admission and Enrollment before being allowed to enroll.
-Check the Office of Admission and Enrollment website for file requirements.

 - Curriculum Vitae: Your CV should summarize your educational background, including institutions and degrees earned.
 It should also include a summary of academic and professional positions held (e.g. teaching assistantships or internships), awards and fellowships, and academic publications.

-- Statement of Purpose: Please describe your preparation and motivation for graduate study in the field of art history, your research interests in your chosen area(s) of study, and your future professional goals.
+- Statement of Purpose: Describe your preparation and motivation for graduate study in the field of art history, your research interests in your chosen area(s) of study, and your future professional goals.
 In particular, what are the questions that will drive your study and research, what contribution will your work make to the field, and how will you draw on the research initiatives, academic curriculum, and resources of the O’Donnell Institute?
 Your statement of purpose should be 1000-1500 words long.

 - One sample of academic writing: Your writing sample should be in PDF format only and should not exceed 12 MB.
-For documents larger than this file size, reduce the resolution of embedded images using editing software, or reduce the overall file size of the PDF using Adobe Acrobat Pro.

 International applicants may be subject to additional requirements.
 Please visit the Office of Admission and Enrollment website for up to date information.